steveschofield/shannon-uncontained/README.md

 ## Why "Uncontained"?

-Because Docker containers are a confession of architectural defeat.
+Because "uncontained" is about epistemic transparency, not a ban on containers.

 More seriously: traditional pentest tools often operate in isolated silos.
 Nmap knows nothing of what Burp discovered.
 Nuclei doesn't care what your manual testing revealed.
 Each tool produces its own artifact, and some poor analyst must stitch together a coherent narrative.